andermoran/AngularAdvice/README.md

 				border:  1px  solid  black;
 			}
 			```
-			This is because`None` ignores the shadow DOM
+			This is because`None` ignores the shadow DOM.
+I'm not too familiar with the shadow DOM (I literally just learned about it while learning about view encapsulation) but I will update this part once I can show a bette
 	3. None
 		- "Hello, my name is John Doe" is now red because we decided **not** to encapsulate the `App` component styles.
 So the styles are applied to all the components that `App` uses is `app.component.html`.
 Since there is an `h1` style in `app.component.css`, it is passed to the `Person` component
 		- *But wait...* there is also